sprtus/spbones/README.md

 Using a combination of master pages, page layouts, and content search web parts, you can build nearly anything while retaining a mobile-friendly user experience.
 This often means avoiding some out-of-the-box features of SharePoint, and re-creating their functionality using the elements of SharePoint that allow you to utilize HTML templates or XSL styleseheets.

 ## Browser support
-SPBones was written to be accessible on all browsers that the SharePoint 2013/Office 365 products officially support.
+SPBones was written to be accessible on all browsers that the SharePoint 2013/2016/Office 365 products officially support.
 In general, this includes late versions of Chrome, Firefox, Safari, Android, iOS, and Internet Explorer version 8 and later.
-SPBones uses a CDN-hosted version of [respond.js](https://github.com/scottjehl/Respond) and [html5shiv.js](https://github.com/aFarkas/html5shiv) to add media query and HTML5 support to IE8.